amu-narola/monitor-challenge-level2/application_challenge/README.md

   + Ruby MRI 2.5+
   + Rspec for tests (100% coverage)
   + Rubocop for linting ruby code
+  + Simplecov for code coverage
   + ActiveRecord for models (arguable)
   + MySQL for database
-  + Docker + optionally docker-compose for containerization
+  + Docker + docker-compose for containerization

 *L2.*